SimonMonecke/lambdacd-mongodb/README.md

 ## Nice to know

 * Only builds with the same defintion can be restored (-> [LambdaCD Issue #6](https://github.com/flosell/lambdacd/issues/6))
-* Every running or waiting build is displayed as killed after restoring
 * Only builds with at least two active steps are stored because you don't need builds waiting for a trigger
-* Tested with LambdaCD version 0.5.3
+* Tested with LambdaCD version 0.6.1

 ## Example